vle-forge/vle-project.org/content/documentation/vle-1.1/installation.md

 make install
 ```

-### <a id="debpackage"></a> Building a Deb package (Ubuntu or Debian).
+# Building a Deb package (Ubuntu or Debian)

-Rather than installing directly the binaries and include, you can build a
+Rather than installing directly the binaries and include, you can build a Debian
-debian package.
+package.
 Replace :

 ```bash
 make
 make install
 ```

-with :
+With:

 ```bash
 make